Calculate the Potential ROI of 3 Regenerative Ag Practices

 Get Rewarded for Implementing Regenerative Ag Practices

-Qualified farmers can get operating lines of up to $5 million through FBN Finance, and those who meet the climate and water quality benchmarks established by the Environmental Defense Fund, as well as other requirements, can get a 0.5% interest rate rebate through the Regenerative Agriculture Operating Line program.
+Qualified farmers can get operating lines of up to $1 million through FBN Finance, and those who meet the climate and water quality benchmarks established by the Environmental Defense Fund, as well as other requirements, can get a 0.5% interest rate rebate through the Regenerative Agriculture Finance (RAF) Operating Line program.
+Click here to learn more about this operating line option.

 The material provided is for information purposes only.
 It is not intended to be a substitute for specific professional advice.
 Neither Farmer’s Business Network nor any of its affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements or any information contained in the material and any liability therefore is expressly disclaimed.
 The information and opinions expressed by others in this material are their own and are not endorsed or approved by FBN or its affiliates.